ibexa/documentation-developer/docs/users/user_management_guide.md

 - Role - represents a collection of Permissions that can be assigned to users or user groups.
 Roles streamline permission management by grouping related Permissions together.
 - Permission - defines a specific action or access level that can be granted or denied within the system.
-- Policy - is a set of rules or conditions that determine under what circumstances a specific permission is granted or denied by applying Limitations.
+- Policy - is a set of rules or conditions that determine under what circumstances a specific permission is granted or denied by applying limitations.
 Policies allow for fine-grained control of access based on various factors, such as user attributes or system states.

-### Custom Policies
+### Custom policies

 [Tailor user access control](custom_policies.md) to your unique requirements using custom policies.
 Define complex rules and access criteria for different users or groups.

 ### Limitations

-[Implement Limitations](limitations.md) on user actions based on specific criteria, such as time-based restrictions or geographic locations.
+[Implement limitations](limitations.md) on user actions based on specific criteria, such as time-based restrictions or geographic locations.

 ### Authentication methods